Alexandra House Care Home

 Estimated annual savings of £7,500

-Adveco Ltd. recently secured the contract to supply a TOTEM T20 m-CHP appliance to the new Alexandra House care home in Parkstone, Poole, Dorset, as part of a complete heating and hot water system designed by Nicholas Villareal of McCarthy Bainbridge Ltd.
+Adveco Ltd. has supplied a TOTEM T20 m-CHP appliance to the new Alexandra House care home in Parkstone, Poole, Dorset, as part of a complete heating and hot water system designed by Nicholas Villareal of McCarthy Bainbridge Ltd..

 The high-efficiency, ultra-low NOX combined heat and power unit will allow the building to satisfy the requirements of Part L of the Building Regulations in addition to providing a reliable, cost-effective, and environmentally friendly solution to meeting their year-round heating and hot water demands.